jessbudd/portfolio-site/src/site/posts/how-to-set-up-git-aliases.md

 ---
-title: How to Set Up Git Aliases for Faster Development
+title: How to Set Up Bash Aliases for Git
+# subtitle: And speed up your development
 date: 2019-08-13
 meta: Testing meta description
 ---

 It was at least a year ago that I first saw someone in a tutorial using an alias for their git commands.
 I thought at the time it was something I should set up, but not being incredibly comfortable in the command line, I didn't look into it much further.

+## What's an alias?

-For those that haven't heard of aliases before, they are like shortcodes to a command in the terminal.
+For those that may not have heard of aliases before, they're like shortcut commands in your terminal.
+You type the shortcut in place of typing the whole command.

-For example instead of typing `git push` whenever I want to push my repo, I can assign a shortcode for that command and simply type `gp` to do the same thing.
+For example instead of typing `git push` whenever I want to push my repo, I can assign a shortcode for that command and simply type `gp` (or whatever shortcut I set) to do the same thing.

 Magic!

+## Setting up an alias

-This week I've been using git on the command line extensively, so I thought it was about time that I set them up.
-I found a lot of stack-overflow posts on how to create an alias on mac and the most simple to understand gave me a format to follow.
+This week, thinking it was about time I set up these aliases, I went off to google.
+I found a bunch of posts on how to create git aliases like [this one](https://stackoverflow.com/questions/2553786/how-do-i-alias-commands-in-git) and [this one](https://githowto.com/aliases), but got a little overwhelmed by the different options.

-So I typed the following into the command line window I had open for my project.
+So, following the most simple format example, I typed my most common git actions into the command line window I already had open for my current project.

 <pre>